Klipper3d/klipper/docs/G-Codes.md

   [SMOOTH_TIME=<pressure_advance_smooth_time>]`: Set pressure advance parameters.
 If EXTRUDER is not specified, it defaults to the active extruder.
+- `SET_EXTRUDER_STEP_DISTANCE [EXTRUDER=<config_name>] [DISTANCE=<distance>]`:
+  Set a new value for the provided extruder's step_distance.
+Value is not retained on Klipper reset.
+Use with caution, small changes can result in excessive pressure between extruder and hot end.
+Do proper calibration steps with filament before use.
+If 'DISTANCE' value is not included command will return current step distance.
 - `SET_STEPPER_ENABLE STEPPER=<config_name> ENABLE=[0|1]`: Enable or
   disable only the given stepper.
 This is a diagnostic and debugging tool and must be used with care.
 Disabling an axis motor does not